tigersizer/cluster-test/cluster-test-04Customization.md

 See the [official documentation](https://zookeeper.apache.org/doc/r3.6.0/zookeeperAdmin.html#sc_adminserver) for how to use it.

+This doesn't work well until the cluster is up because the URLs generate errors.

 It is web-based, so open a browser (Firefox comes installed) and bookmark:
 - http://zoo1.cluster.test:8081/commands
 - http://zoo2.cluster.test:8081/commands